giuseppesalvo/Atlas/README.md

 ```

+### Subscriber Should Update

-Avoiding unneeded updates and subscribing to a specific part of the store
+Avoiding unneeded updates and subscribing to a specific part of the store.
+By default, the shouldUpdate function returns always true.

 ```swift